We help people looking for employment or a career change. We provide a free, confidential employment support service.

 How do I apply or register for EmployAbility?

-We are funded by the Department of Employment Affairs and Social Protection.
-We receive a referral form from DEASP for each new jobseeker.
+We are funded by the Department of Social Protection.
+We receive a referral form from DSP for each new jobseeker.

 We will tell you how to get this from your local social welfare office.

 One of our employment facilitators will provide employment supports to you for up to 18 months in your local area.
 The support and service you get depends on how much help you need.

 You will get help to identify your employment or career goals and develop an employment action plan.
 You will develop a CV that reflects your skills, experiences and interests.
 Your job searching will be targeted and you will be helped with interview preparation.
 We can support you in employment as needed.

 Jobseekers must be available to attend regular meetings with their employment facilitator.

 Preparation for Work

 If you have never been in paid employment we will look for suitable work experience placements or arrange workplace visits to learn more about specific jobs.